roxk/idlgen/README.md

 (The actual details can be tricky, see #53)

-## "Fake" Projection aka *.idlgen.h

-Another problem idlgen faces is removing definition from C++ header.
-Since generating IDL requires compiling the whole C++ header, idlgen has to parse projection as well.
-At the time of definition removal, existing generated C++/WinRT projection still contains code that expects the removed definition, which produces compile error.

-There are many ways to solve this, but the solution idlgen currently adopts is to generate a fake projection header which strip everything out, leaving only bare struct definitions, and include the fake projection header at generation time.
-These fake projection header has the suffix `.idlgen.h`.
-For each `.g.h` in generated files, you'd see a corresponding `*.idlgen.h` if idlgen had ever touched the belonging `.h` file.

-This is an area where future contributions might speed up idlgen by ~20%.
-Current solution requires parsing `.g.h` (and all its includes!
-Including `WUX.h` etc in pch is a must), and that contributes to ~20% of generation time.
-If we can skip parsing `.g.h`, we could speed up generation by ~20%.
-One solution worth exploring is a custom `winrt/base.h`, whose `implements` doesn't extend `producer` and friends.

 ## Contribution

 Contributions are welcome!
 If you found a bug, please file a bug report.